 “She would have come out of this door.
 It had to be sometime after 6 because that’s when the aquarium closed.”
 I run my hand through my hair again.
 “Somebody had to know that she was here…but I didn’t even know that she was here.
 She wasn’t supposed to be here.”
 Crab is scribbling feverishly in his notebook.

 “This truck,” I point to the delivery truck, “is blocking the view from the street.
-So a car or a van could have been here when she exited the aquarium.”
+So, a car or a van could have been here when she exited the aquarium.”
 I look around at the buildings again.
 Directly across the street on the other side of the viaduct is a parking structure.
 No doubt, additional parking for the aquarium and surrounding businesses.
 My eyes scan for surveillance equipment and I see two cameras facing the aquarium.
-They are pretty far away and I don’t know if the view was obstructed by anything, but it’s worth a shot.
+They’re far away, and I don’t know if the view was obstructed by anything, but it’s worth a shot.

 Next to the parking structure is the Seattle Antiques Market.
 The building has a large dock.
 If they don’t have security cameras, they’re just fucking stupid.
 Next to the Antiques Market is a large parking lot and then a storage facility.
 I know they will have surveillance cameras.
 Finally, there is an ATM express just under the viaduct that may have captured pictures of passing cars, but I don’t know how much help that will be to us.